 - The first line of defense is provided by the business units where risks are taken.
 In the course of conducting business activities, staff in the business units hold frontline positions in the proper identification, assessment, management and reporting of risk exposures on an ongoing basis, having regard to the Company's risk appetite, policies, procedures and controls. - The second line of defense is provided by independent and effective risk management and compliance functions.
-The risk management function is primarily responsible for overseeing the Company's risk-taking activities, undertaking risk assessments and reporting independently from the business line, while the compliance function monitors compliance with laws, corporate governance rules, regulations and internal policies; and - The third line of defense is provided by an independent and effective internal audit function, which is responsible for providing assurance on the effectiveness of the Company's risk management framework including the risk governance arrangements (including the first and second lines of defense described above).
+The risk management function is primarily responsible for overseeing the Company's risk-taking activities, undertaking risk assessments and reporting independently from the business line, while the compliance function monitors compliance with laws, corporate governance rules, regulations and internal policies; and - The third line of defense is provided by an independent and effective internal audit function, which is responsible for providing assurance on the effectiveness of the Company's risk management governance and controls over key risks within the Company's businesses and functions (including the first and second lines of defense described above).